Core Exercises

 1.)Prone Abdominal Flexsion

 - Get down on all fours (hands and knees to you hard to understand crowd).
 Keep your head down in a neutral position.
 Suck your stomach in and rotate your hips forward or squeeze your butt as you are flexing or sucking your stomach in.
 Try to hold for 30-45 seconds and repeat 3-4 times.
-If this should be to easy move out slightly ahead and lower down to your fore-arms on the ground rather then the palms.
+If this should be to easy move out slightly ahead and lower down to your fore-arms on the ground rather then the palms.2.)
+Ball Bridges

 - Lay down with your upper back on an exercise ball.
 Point your feet straight out.
 Lift your hips so that your body is parallel with the ground, making a "bridge".
 Suck your abdominal muscles in very tight from the belly button and squeeze your butt cheeks tightly together.
-Hold this position for 30-60 seconds and repeat 3-4 times
+Hold this position for 30-60 seconds and repeat 3-4 times3.)
+Floor Bridging Feet On Ball

 - Lay on the floor and place your feet on the top of an exercise ball.
 Cross your arms across your chest and suck the abs in from the belly button and squeeze the butt cheeks together.
-Then straighten your body out as shown and hold this position for 30-45 seconds repeating 3-4 times.
+Then straighten your body out as shown and hold this position for 30-45 seconds repeating 3-4 times.Doing these few exercises daily will only take 15-20 minutes of your time, but give you days without pain, and get you started to living that life you now can look forward to.